 Stable culture in an incubator that maintains 37°C, 5% CO₂, and humidity of 90% or more.
 Equipped with UV sterilization and HEPA, "one batch, one incubator" prevents cross-contamination.

-Achieve early detection with standard recording format.
+Early detection is achieved using a standard recording format.

 Improve the purity of MSCs (CD73+/CD90+/CD105+, etc.).
 Animal-derived component-free beads are used, and antibody concentration, time, and temperature are standardized to ensure safety and traceability.